-OVERVIEW: Section 7123(d) of the Statute, and § 2423.10(b) and (c) provide for the GC, with appropriate temporary relief is warranted.
+- OVERVIEW: Section 7123(d) of the Statute, and § 2423.10(b) and (c) provide for the GC, with Authority approval, to seek appropriate temporary relief from an appropriate United States Federal District Court when specific conditions have been met. - OBJECTIVE: To provide guidance concerning the identification and processing of cases where appropriate temporary relief is warranted.
 The Chapter provides an overview of the statutory criteria as well as criteria and principles for ROs to apply in implementing the statutory criteria.
 The Chapter provides the ROs with a consistent approach in investigating and making recommendations in ULP cases where interim temporary relief is necessary to effectuate the purposes and policies of the Statute.